Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/ad-apps/inferno-test-app-registration.md

 ## Backend Service Client Application

-Azure Active Directory does not support RSA384 and/or ES384 which is required by the SMART on FHIR implementation guide.
+Microsoft Entra Id does not support RSA384 and/or ES384 which is required by the SMART on FHIR implementation guide.
 In order to provide this capability, custom code is required to validate the JWT assertion and return a bearer token generated for the client with the corresponding client secret in an Azure KeyVault.

-1. Create a new application in Azure Active Directory.
+1. Create a new application in Microsoft Entra Id.
 No platform or redirect URL is needed.
 1. Grant this application `FHIR SMART User` and `FHIR Exporter` role in your FHIR Service.
 1. In API Permissions for this new application, add the below:
     - Your FHIR Resource API (Application)